 Rashes: Benadryl cream or Hydrocortisone cream

-However, before taking any medicine when you’re pregnant, you should always get advice from your doctor, midwife or healthcare provider.
+However, before taking any medicine when you’re pregnant, you should always get advice from your doctor.

-Before buying and consuming any medication, we strongly recommend the following:
+Before taking any medication, we strongly recommend the following:

 - Always consult your doctor or pharmacist